jackdesert/freecinc/README.md

 Setting up TaskServer
 ---------------------

+Ubuntu now has taskd in its apt repositories!!!

+    sudo apt install taskd

+This at least gets you past the building hurdle.

+Check out `man taskd`, `man taskdrc`, and `man taskdctl`

-Start with the [TaskServer Docs](http://taskwarrior.org/docs/taskserver/setup.html) and get help in the taskwarrior channel on FreeNode.
+Also see the [TaskServer Docs](http://taskwarrior.org/docs/taskserver/setup.html) and get help in the taskwarrior channel on FreeNode.

+And hopefully you won't need the [TaskServer source code](https://github.com/GothenburgBitFactory/taskserver.git)

 Once you have your TaskServer syncing with a client, set these variables in config/location.yml: